 Top Tier Trade Ally Training

 Description: The Top Tier Trade Ally infrastructure builds lighting trade ally skills to support the delivery of energy-efficient commercial and industrial lighting retrofit projects.
-Investment in the previous cycle established NXT Level training and designation, the foundation for advanced training infrastructure that will enable the region to meet evolving training needs of commercial and industrial lighting trade allies.
+Investment in establishing the NXT Level training and designation during the 2015-2019 business cycle has created the foundation for advanced training infrastructure that will enable the region to meet evolving training needs of commercial and industrial lighting trade allies.
 As the NXT Level base grows, NEEA will seek market partners to sustain market delivery and regional support.

 Market Conditions and Assumptions Driving Cross-Product Leverage